-The data obtained by monitoring is not analyzed at the time of recording.
-After the recording is complete, the data must be downloaded to a compatible version of NorthEast Monitoring, Holter LX Analysis or LX Event software to be analyzed.
+The data obtained by the DR200/HE Holter recorder is not analyzed at the time of recording.
+After the recording is complete, the data must be downloaded to a 5.2 or newer versions of the NorthEast Monitoring, Holter LX Analysis or HE/LX Analysis software for analysis.